2006 protests in Hungary: Civil unrest

-Riot and violence
+Occupation of MTV Headquarters

 After 23:00, a smaller group of the demonstrators tried to get into the Magyar Televízió public television building at Szabadság Tér (Liberty Square) to announce their demands on air.
 After they were not allowed to enter, a smaller group attacked the police forces.
 The riot police units which were intended to secure the building and the perimeter were ordered to disperse the crowd with tear gas and a water cannon.
 They blocked the main entrances but were unable to stop the attackers who could get inside the building.
 Some demonstrators became indignant at the authorities' resistance and were later joined by a group of enraged football ultras.
 A hardcore subgroup of them started to make repeated assaults in order to penetrate the defences and break into the building.
 The police retaliated, using tear gas and a water cannon.
 The crowd became enraged and attacked the police units by throwing cobblestones and debris (injuring 141 police officers), but they didn't attack the two drivers of the water cannon mobil.
 They also set several parked cars ablaze (which led to part of the building catching fire too) and eventually managed to enter the building, forcing the police back.

 The demonstrators managed to voice their demands, but since the television station had already ceased its transmission due to the riot, it was not aired live.
 The building was abandoned about 02:30 by the police.
 After that, the mob entered the premises.
 Some of the intruders merely took pictures of themselves and the scene, while others destroyed the dining room and the main hall of the building.
 The historical television technology exhibition was also demolished: valuable vintage equipment was smashed and techno-historical objects like vintage props were stolen, as were some expensive plasma TV sets.
 Arson was also reported.
 All these acts were aired and/or verified by reports from state television officials, police and media coverage.

 Police reinforcements arrived much later, and they managed to reclaim the building before dawn.
 Magyar Televízió resumed its transmission at 06:07.
 Over 150 people were injured, including 102 policemen.
 The property damage resulting from the fight is estimated to be over 230 million forints (about 800,000 EUR).